KelvinDhondee/API/README.md

 ## 📘 Overview

-This project demonstrates how to **retrieve, analyze, and compare weather data** using the [OpenWeather API](https://openweathermap.org/api).
+This project demonstrates how to **retrieve, analyse, and compare weather data** using the [OpenWeather API](https://openweathermap.org/api).

 The notebook connects to the OpenWeather API to:
 - Retrieve **current** and **historical** weather data for multiple global cities.